Q: What is the mission of the Bloomingdale Park District?

 Q: How do I obtain a copy of the most recent program brochure?

 A: The brochure is mailed to all Bloomingdale residents as well as residents of certain areas of Addison, Medinah and Roselle that are included in the Bloomingdale District.
 You may also download the brochure from this site.
 Brochures also are available at the Johnston Recreation Center, 172 S. Circle Ave., in Bloomingdale.
+You may want to be added to an email distribution of the brochure by providing you email to this account firstname.lastname@example.org.

 Q: Why does my neighbor get his/her brochure before I do?